athu1248/WorkPlus/README.md

 		python3 manage.py runserver

-## License & Code Re-User
+## License & Code Re-Use
 The code for this project is released under the [GPL-3.0 License](./LICENSE).
-You are free to re-use it, but we ask that you please include a link back to this GitHub repository.
+We ask that you please include a link back to this GitHub repository.

 ## Project official sources